© Emma Charles: Fragments on Machines, 2013 (Production Stills)

 Architecture of Hidden Activity

-The artists translate these complex, invisible processes into installations, sculptures, videos and photographs, making them visible to visitors.
-The works bring hidden processes to light and show how values and resources are created, secured and transformed in the digital age.
-Together, they unfold a narrative about the materiality of the digital and the interfaces between economics, technology and everyday life.
+The works reveal how values and resources emerge, are secured, and are transformed in the digital age.
+Together, they unfold a narrative about the materiality of the digital and the interfaces between economy, technology, and everyday life.

 Curatorial assistance: Tatjana Rotfuß